giadapignataro/Bayesian-Analysis-Magnetic-Fields-Superclusters/README.md

-# Bayesian MCMC Analysis of Magnetic Fields in Galaxy Superclusters
+# Bayesian MCMC Analysis of Magnetic Fields in Superclusters of Galaxies

 This repository contains a tutorial and reproducible workflow for analyzing **magnetic fields in galaxy superclusters** using **Bayesian statistics**.
 The analysis is based on **RM-Synthesis** of LOFAR observations and demonstrates: